binary-com/daily-report/_posts/en/2018-11-12-Pound-Hit-By-Brexit-Nerves.md

 The USD/CAD is one exception, gapping lower on Canadian dollar strength on reports that Saudi Arabia will cut production.

 The USD/JPY has continued to make gains and is holding above the 114.00 level.
-Other dollar pairs are mixed, with the GBP/JPY gapping lower, along with the EUR/JPY, while the AUD/JPY gapping higher.
+Other yen pairs are mixed, with the GBP/JPY gapping lower, along with the EUR/JPY, while the AUD/JPY gapping higher.

 ## Coming up today